 A light rack will provide extra lights to your BOV and is useful in any situation, such as when you're setting up camp or driving through a fog or dark road.
 Bottom line?
 You can never go wrong with too much light.

 Additional storage space on a bug out vehicle is a plus.
-Using every inch of your car is important, and getting roof racks is a smart way, getting more out of less.
-With a roof rack, you’ll be able to carry more water, more food, and more supplies.
+Using every inch of your car is important, and getting roof bag or roof racks is a smart way, getting more out of less.
+With a roof rack, you'll be able to carry more water, more food, and more supplies.

 Window Security Film